Stock Market Prediction via Deep Learning Techniques: A Survey: Introduction

-\end{itemize} \textbf {Organization of the survey.} This survey is mainly composed of eight sections.
-Figure \ref{fig1} shows the hierarchical structure of this survey.
-The first section introduces the background, research motivation, and contribution of stock market forecasting.
-Section \ref{Related work} reviews the related surveys and specifies their limitations and gaps.
-In section \ref{review}, the review methodology and categorizes papers are presented according to different criteria, including conference, model, and year classification.
-Section \ref{model} overviews various machine learning models and analyzes the papers based on model types.
-The datasets and model input features involved in the reviewed methods are presented in Section \ref{dataset}.
-Section \ref{evaluation} introduces the frequently used evaluation metrics in the stock market prediction.
-Section \ref{future} mainly discusses some open issues and future development directions.
-Finally, the conclusion presents in Section \ref{conclusion}.
+\textbf {Organization of the Survey.} This survey is organized into eight sections.
+The hierarchical structure of the survey is illustrated in Figure \ref{fig1}.
+The first section provides an overview of the background, research motivation, and objectives of stock market forecasting.
+In Section \ref{Related work}, previous surveys on the topic are reviewed, and their limitations and areas for improvement are identified.
+Section \ref{review} details the methodology used for reviewing papers, including the criteria for categorization, such as conference, model, and year of publication.
+In Section \ref{model}, various deep learning models used in the stock market prediction are discussed, and the papers are analyzed based on model types.
+The datasets and model input features used in the reviewed methods are discussed in Section \ref{dataset}.
+Evaluation metrics commonly used in the stock market prediction are introduced in Section \ref{evaluation}.
+Section \ref{future} focuses on open issues and potential future developments in the field.
+The survey concludes with a summary in Section \ref{conclusion}.